jdchmiel/leaky/README.md

 # Coming soon
 - completing the run_st wrapper to execute the non converted model and see the leak / cores status of it
+- test using the nodejs transformers.js method to wrap a model ?